psanse/BitGraph/src/README.md

 ## Linking BitGraph Into An Existing CMake Project

 If you want to use BitGraph in a project that already uses CMake, the easiest way is to first install libraries and headers as explained above.
+Import BitGraph by using `find_package`.
+For example, if `find_package(BitGraph CONFIG REQUIRED)` succeeds, you can use the libraries as `BitGraph::utils`, `BitGraph::bitscan` and `BitGraph::graph`.
+The folder [install](https://github.com/psanse/BitGraph/tree/master/install) includes a CMakeLists.txt and a target source file example.